bsamaha/bsamaha.github.io/_posts/2020-09-10-Dense_Forecast_Keras.md

   - Time Series Analysis
   - Deep Learning
 ---
-**This notebook is part 1 of a multi-phase project of building a quantitative trading algorithm.
-This notebook starts with the more simple models which will be compared to more complex deep learning models.
-This notebook's last image shows the final results of all models tested.**
+**This notebook is part 3 of a multi-phase project of building a quantitative trading algorithm.
+Finally, this project is starting to get into the deep learning models.**

 # Dense Forecasting